telefonicaid/fiware-orion/doc/manuals/devel/cprs.md

 * [Forwarding of update requests](#forwarding-of-update-requests)
 * [Forwarding of query requests](#forwarding-of-query-requests)

 The Orion Context Broker, as explained in [the User & Programmers Manual](../user/context_providers.md), supports the concept of Context Providers.
-In short, when for an update/query, an entity/attribute is not found, Orion checks its list of registrations (NGSI9) and if found there, a request is forwarded to a Context Provider.
+In short, when for an update/query, an entity/attribute is not found, Orion checks its list of registrations (NGSI9) and if found in that list it means that the entity is registered to a Context Provider.
+So, a request is forwarded to that Context Provider.
 The IP, port and path of the Context Provider is found in the field `providingApplication` of the `struct ContextRegistration` that is part of the registration request `RegisterContextRequest`.

 ## Forwarding of update requests